WORK TAP

 Centrespace Gallery Bristol UK

 The show Work Tap takes it’s name from an anonymous ‘underground’ zine that swims in Berlin’s resurfaced swamp of prejudice, anxiety and political paranoia.
 The drawings exhibited are an attempt to turn barriers to creativity into the means for creativity.
-Alex Head is an interdisciplinary artist based out of Bristol UK and Berlin.
+Alex Head is an interdisciplinary artist exploring the impact of culture on our interior worlds.

 Opening Event Saturday 27th July: 17.00-22.00